HL7/fhir-patient-correction/input/pagecontent/examples.md

 Following are some common use cases for patient requests for corrections.
-The diagrams are not intended to be exhaustive, but rather to provide a examples of the interactions between the actors.
+The diagrams are not intended to be exhaustive, but rather to provide examples of the interactions between the actors.

 ### Example 1: A correction request that needs no additional information is applied.